-The Group's administrative expenses increased by around 25.33% from approximately HK\$57.48 million for the year ended 31 March 2017 to approximately HK\$72.04 million for the Year.
+The Group's administrative expenses decreased by approximately 8.77% from approximately HK\$72.04 million for the year ended 31 March 2018 to approximately HK\$65.72 million for the Year.
 The administrative expenses mainly comprised rental expenses, utility expenses, building management fees, recruitment-related expenses, legal and professional fees and listing-related expenses.
-The increase in administrative expenses for the Year was mainly due to the increase in (i) the administrative staff costs; (ii) impairment loss on trade receivables; (iii) depreciation; (iv) rental expenses in respect of the increased rental rate and overlapped rental period of two months of rented premises for principal place of business in Hong Kong; and (v) contribution to development of blockchain projects.
+The decrease in administrative expenses for the Year was mainly due to the decrease in contribution to development of blockchain projects.